MrTronMan/Amend/README.md

  ## HOT-SWAPPING JARS IS NOT THE BEST IDEA, PLEASE USE AT YOUR OWN RISK.
  *(there have been no problems though so far based on different types of sized worlds and what else I have tested.
 Still, be careful anyways :D)*

+# Download

+Currently as of now you can download it on our new website @ [amend.mrtron.dev/download](https://amend.mrtron.dev/download)

  # How to make it work
  Currently **IT ONLY UPDATES PURPUR, NOT ANYTHING ELSE**.